 The Strategic Community Plan is the highest level of document in the integrated planning and reporting framework.
 It is designed to be a 'living' plan that guides the development of the Shire of Broome community for the next 10 years plus.
 It sets out four strategic themes (Social, Environment, Economic, and Civic Leadership) and details the desired outcomes to be achieved for each goal and the strategies to help realise these objectives.
-At the time of this Strategy, Council is embarking on a major review in 2020/21.
+At the time of this Strategy, Council completed and endorsed a major review of the Plan in December 2020.